Chief's Luau: Wet'n'Wild

 Yes, guest with dietary restrictions will be able to select items from the Buffet line that are Vegan/Gluten Free.

-The Chief's Luau hosted by Chief Sielu Avea—who is also a world-champion fire knife dancer—is the most popular Luau in Hawaii.
-Let the chief and his family take care of you the Polynesian way.
+The Chief's Luau hosted by Chief Sielu Avea—who is also a world-champion fire knife dancer—is the most entertaining Luau in Hawaii.

 Max Party Size: